Train Thailand: travel by train in Thailand

 - 3rd class (3rd class).
 This class resembles our trains.
 Most are not air-conditioned wagons with wooden or leather shops.
 It is not necessary to use these cars for long trips, but for short nothing could be better.
 The more that worth the trip on such trains is very cheap: for example for 15 baht to get from Bangkok to Ayutthaya, and for 31 baht to Pattaya.

 - 2nd sitting class (2nd class seats).
 As the name implies, it is a sitting class.
 For the most part, this air-conditioned cars, but sometimes (rarely) you can meet and not air conditioned.
-This is a great option for daytime travel, but if you have a burning desire to save money, you can ride at night.
+This is a great option for daytime travel, but if you have a burning desire to save money, then you can ride at night.
 Chairs recline and it is possible to sleep in the plane.
 Just don't forget to dress warmly, or very freeze but the air conditioning was working relentlessly.

 Among sessile second-class carriages meet the trains DRC or PDR.
 It's like a second superior class, in which the back seats recline back more.